Day of Doubt

 And if you choose another path?

-Here is a story from a wonderful book called Mastery
+Here is a story from a wonderful book called Mastery, by George Leonard.

 "When Jigoro Kano, the founder of Judo, was quite old and close to death, the story goes, he called his students around him and told them he wanted to be buried in his white belt.
 What a touching story; how humble of the world's highest-ranking judoist in his last days to ask for the emblem of the beginner!
 But Kano's request, I eventually realized, was less humility than realism.
 At the moment of death, the ultimate transformation, we are all white belts.
 And if death makes beginners of us, so does life - again and again."